THUHoloLab/Fused-Fourier-Ptycho/README.md

 To build the codes "fullyfusedFPM.cu" you will need  "mexcuda" to run "mexcuda -lcufft fullyfusedFPM.cu" command in the command line of the MATLAB, at the root of the file "fullyfusedFPM.cu". "-lcufft" is a setting for "mexcuda" that tells the code to use "cuFFT.h", the CUDA fast Fourier transform library [[cuFFT]](https://docs.nvidia.com/cuda/cufft/).

 The "mexcuda" needs several preconditions.
-First, to download [Visual studio 2022 community](https://visualstudio.microsoft.com/vs/community/) and add "cl.exe" into the environment variables.
+First, to download [Visual Studio 2022 community](https://visualstudio.microsoft.com/vs/community/) and add "cl.exe" into the environment variables.
 Then, to download [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/).
 Third, when the first and second steps were done, the following should be added to the environment variables